Ahar, Uttar Pradesh: History

 Two basic types of building are referred to in the inscriptions: the āvāri (shops and enclosures) and the gṛha (residential buildings).
 In some cases, the āvāris seem to have been combined shops and houses, with some having inner apartments.
 Both kinds of buildings were made of burnt brick and had wooden doors with padlocks.
 Their typical size, according to inscriptions, was about 27 cubits long.
 Frequently, inscriptions describe contiguous groups of houses (gṛhabhūmis) inhabited by people from different caste groups.

 The city had an active merchant community, with commercial ties to various places.
 These included the Varkkaṭavaṇik community from Bhillamāla (present-day Bhinmal in Rajasthan), the Gandhikavaṇik community from Mathurā, and also merchants from an unidentified place called Apāpura.
 Another important community, and possibly the most prominent at Tattānandapura, was the Sauvarṇikavaṇikmahājana.
 There were also kṣatriya merchants at Tattānandapura.

 According to Brajadulal Chattopadhyaya, Tattānandapura evolved as an urban centre because it had already served as a local commercial centre, leading to the clustering of multiple haṭṭas in a close area.
 The city was formed as an agglomeration of these haṭṭas along with residential areas.

 Archaeological mounds at Ahar cover an area of 3800 acres and span almost a mile and a half in length.
 Site B, which is dated to the 9th century, contained such finds as burnt-brick residences, high-quality pottery samples, hand-powered grinding mills, a mortar, an iron scythe, and at least three different varieties of coins.

+Establishing the exact chronology of the site at Ahar is unclear, but the absence of pre-Gupta pottery samples suggests that occupation of the site may have begun during the Gupta or post-Gupta period, with samples continuing through the late medieval period.